 How to take screenshots on Linux?
 Or in an Ubuntu system?
 If you don’t know the answer, this article on capturing a screenshot on Linux or Ubuntu is for you.
 It is extremely easy to print screen on these platforms or any others which have Linux as the root OS.
 To take a picture of your screen in Linux, just follow the simple steps given below based on your requirements.
-We will list them under different sections that you can depend to take a screenshot in Ubuntu or Linux.
+We will list them under different sections that you can use to take a screenshot in Ubuntu or Linux.
 Have a look.

 We will also share a few Linux screenshot tools for you.
 This will help you to easily grab the best screenshots from your PC.
 Without explaining too much, let’s directly dive into the methods for printing screen on Linux or Ubuntu.